We provide the equilibrium.

 As CEO of Sentinel Subsea, Neil is now working hard to help the oil and gas industry demonstrate good environmental stewardship via the decommissioning process, and beyond.

 Chief Technology Officer

-As Sentinel Subsea’s Chief Technology Officer, Andrew brings over 33 years of wide-ranging experience to the role.
-Following a first-class BSc Honours degree in Mechanical Engineering, he went on to earn a PhD in Robotics and Machine Vision whilst addressing an issue for the Process Industries, before continuing his career in a variety of innovation/technical directorship and consultancy roles, including 23 years in oil & gas, with the last 13 years focused on subsea.
+Andrew brings over 30 years of wide-ranging experience to the role.
+His career spans a variety of innovation/technical directorship and consultancy roles, including 23 years in oil and gas, with the last 13 years focused on subsea.

-He is a Chartered Engineer (CEng) and Fellow of the Institution of Engineering & Technology (FIET) whose creative desire to find pragmatic solutions to industry issues is reflected in being a named inventor on 23 granted patents, with another 14 patents pending.
+He is a Chartered Engineer and Fellow of the Institution of Engineering & Technology with extensive experience in the global delivery of multi-million dollar physical and digital solutions.
+His creative desire to find pragmatic solutions to industry issues is reflected in being a named inventor on 17 granted patents, with another 24 patents pending.